gvwilson/sdxpy/src/binary/index.md

 -   Programs can use bitwise operators to manipulate the bits representing data directly.
 -   Low-level compiled languages usually store raw values, while high-level interpreted languages use boxed values.
 -   Sets of values can be packed into contiguous byte arrays for efficient transmission and storage.
-status: "awaiting revision"
+status: "revised 2023-08-07"
 depends:
 -   persist
 ---

-Python and other high-level languages shield programmers from low-level details, but sooner or later someone has to worry about bits and bytes.
+Python and other high-level languages shield programmers from the low-level details of how computers actually store and manipulate data, but sooner or later someone has to worry about bits and bytes.
-This chapter explores how computers represent numbers and text and shows how to work with binary data.
+This chapter explores how computers represent numbers and text and shows how to work with data at this level.

 ## Integers {: #binary-int}